 When it comes to getting quotes, you have plenty of options.
 Virtually all auto insurance companies offer coverage for motorcycles, and some specialty carriers, such as Rider Insurance, provide bike coverage exclusively.

 But before you run out and find a new company, start with the one that already has your business.
 Many insurers offer multiple policy discounts, which means you might get a better deal if you combine a motorcycle policy with your current auto coverage.

 3. Shop around for a better deal

-Instead, take that quote from your existing carrier and compare it to quotes from other companies.
-You can contact each company individually for a quote or head to our Solutions Center to easily get multiple quotes without having to fill out multiple request forms.
+Instead, take that quote from your existing carrier and compare it with quotes from other companies.

 4. Look for companies that offer the most discounts